StackVista/stackstate-docs/stackpacks/integrations/kubernetes.md

   * Host information is retrieved from the Kubernetes API.
   * Container information is collected from the Docker daemon.
   * Metrics are retrieved from kubelet running on the node.

-  * By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the agent pod.
+By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the StackState Agent pod.
 On large Kubernetes cluster this can cause issues.
-See the [section on cluster checks](#cluster-checks) for an alternative way to gather metrics from kube-state-metrics.
+In this case, it is advisable to enable cluster checks and gather kube-state-metrics metrics with a dedicated [StackState ClusterCheck Agent](#stackstate-clustercheck-agent).

 ### StackState ClusterCheck Agent